Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Don't even think about doing this the quick way.
 If you don't know what you're doing, you're likely to be shot by the turrets or be hit by the blades.

-To be as safe as possible, just build up the notes meter and rely on your dances to have his head open.
+To be as safe as possible, just build up the notes meter and rely on Dance Mode to have his head open.
 You of course need to gather as many notes as possible, so don't forget to try to open his head for some notes.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248714.png">